 APPLIANCE LP GAS CONSUMPTION

 Water Heater 8,800-12,000 BTU

 Furnace 20,000-35,000 BTU

 Stove/Oven 6,500-9,100 BTU

 Refer 1,200-2,200 BTU

-Note: The chave chart represents many

 Note: The above chart represents many different models.

 If you have double bottles and a standard regulator on your RV, use only one bottle at a time.
 Otherwise the gas supply will be drawn equally from both bottles until supply has been totally exhausted.
 Using one bottle until it is empty, then using the second bottle will allow you to fill the empty bottle at your convenience without being totally out of propane.